vnspoj/vnspoj.github.io/_wiki/combinatorics/bishops-on-chessboard.md

 ---
 layout: wiki
 wiki: true
-title: Placing Bishops on a Chessboard
+title: "Placing Bishops on a Chessboard"
 ---